-Amy Rifkind has a broad commercial real estate practice, with a particular focus on public-private partnerships (federal and local) and real estate development.
+Amy Rifkind is co-chair of the firm's Real Estate practice.
+Amy has a broad commercial real estate practice, with a particular focus on public-private partnerships (federal and local) and real estate development.
 She regularly handles purchases, dispositions, leases, ground leases and build-to-suits as well as loans for developers, nonprofit organizations and corporations.

-Ms. Rifkind was named the 2009 Top Washington Lawyer-Real Estate by the Washington Business Journal and has been ranked as one of America's leading real estate lawyers by Chambers & Partners.
+Amy was named the 2009 Top Washington Lawyer-Real Estate by the Washington Business Journal and has been ranked as one of America's leading real estate lawyers by Chambers & Partners since 2010.

 - New York-based real estate fund with respect to a variety of projects including (i) the acquisition of 20 buildings and land for redevelopment in Tysons Corner, Virginia, (which deal was recognized by the Washington Business Journal as the Deal of the Year, April 2011) (ii) the sale of a portion of the recently acquired Tysons Corner portfolio, (iii) a joint venture for the development of an apartment complex in Silver Spring, Maryland, and (iv) a joint venture for the acquisition of multiple apartment complexes in Prince Georges County, Maryland.

 - National developer in the negotiation of (i) the sale of a building in downtown Washington, D.C. after also working with the client on the acquisition of a note and joint venture agreement for the redevelopment of the site, (ii) a long-term ground lease for a retail and apartment complex in Arlington, Virginia and (iii) the acquisition of multiple properties in Washington, D.C.